 Just as importantly, antibiotics do not walk up to bacteria and ask if they are good or bad.
 They just kill what they can.
 So, in many cases, you may kill good bacteria and make the situation worse.
 That's why the decision on whether, when and what antibiotics to use must be made in consultation with your herd veterinarian.

-As you discuss this with your veterinarian, ask for a review of your overall herd-health program.
-If the situation recurs, act fast to get a diagnosis and a treatment plan under way.
+Lastly, as you discuss this with your veterinarian, ask for a review of your overall herd health program.
+Look closely at nutrition and vaccinations.
+If the situation recurs, act fast to get a diagnosis and a treatment plan underway.

 (c) Copyright 2021 DTN, LLC.
 All rights reserved.